xpepper/onboarding/README.md

 # Advanced Curriculum For The Software Craftsman

-This document is intended as a guidance for new developers joining our teams at [FLYERALARM](https://flyeralarm.com).
-Because we think it might help others as well we open-sourced it.
-If you know something that's missing feel free send us a Pull-Request.

 ## Basics

 * [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets](http://www.joelonsoftware.com/articles/Unicode.html)